SeleniumHQ/www.seleniumhq.org/src/main/rst/00_Note_to-the-reader.rst

 will be able to use this document as a stepping stone.
 No doubt, experienced users and "newbies" will benefit from our Selenium User's Guide.

-Please realize that this document is a work in progress.
+This document is a work in progress.
 There are planned areas we haven't written yet.
 However, we have written the beginning chapters first so newcomers can get started more smoothly.
 We have also already added some valuable information that more experienced users will appreciate.
 This document will be a 'live'